-According to the Constitution of the Republic of Moldova and the Law on national defence, armed forces are subordinate solely to the will of the people to safeguard the sovereignty, independence, unity and territorial integrity of the country and constitutional democracy.
+According to the Constitution of the Republic of Moldova and the Law on national defence, armed forces are subordinate solely to the will of the people to safeguara the sovereignty, independence, unity and territorial integrity of the country and constitutional democracy.

-Using National Army in solving problems not directly related to national defence shall be made only upon the decision of Parliament, and in extreme cases, by decree of the President.
+National Army implication in problems solving not directly related to defence shall be made only upon the decision of Parliament, and in extreme cases, by decree of the President.